-When a believer is justified from past sins through faith in the sacrifice of Jesus Christ and is baptized by full immersion in water, he or she receives the gift of the Holy Spirit as a begettal from God the Father.
-Then the Father imputes to the believer the very righteousness of Jesus Christ.
+When a believer is justified from past sins through faith in the sacrifice of Jesus Christ, and is baptized by full immersion in water, he or she receives the gift of the Holy Spirit as a begettal from God the Father.
+Then the Father imputes to the believer the very righteousness of Jesus Christ, that "so also might the grace of God reign through righteousness unto eternal life through Jesus Christ our Lord" (Rom.
+5:21).

 The righteousness of Jesus Christ, which is imputed to the believer by God the Father, far exceeds the righteousness required by the letter of the law.
 His spiritual obedience was so perfect, pure and wholehearted that He always did the things that pleased God the Father.
 This perfect righteousness was accomplished through the power of the Holy Spirit, which Jesus received without measure from the Father.

+By His personal example and His teachings, Jesus magnified the laws and commandments of God and revealed the fullness of their intent and meaning.
+He showed that the spirit of the law does not nullify the letter of the law but requires a fuller, spiritual obedience.
+This spiritual obedience is beyond the capacity of the natural mind and human will and can only be accomplished through Jesus Christ.
 The Scriptures reveal that when the believer is begotten with the Holy Spirit of God the Father, he or she begins to receive the very mind of Christ.
 With Christ's mind, the believer is strengthened to live by every word of God in the full spirit of the law.
 The apostle Paul describes this spiritual transformation in the mind as "Christ in you, the hope of glory" (Col. 1:27).
 Each believer begins to have the laws and commandments of God written upon his or her mind: "But He, after offering one sacrifice for sins forever, sat down at the right hand of God.
 Since that time, He is waiting until His enemies are placed as a footstool for His feet.
 For by one offering He has obtained eternal perfection for those who are sanctified.
-And the Holy Spirit also bears witness to us; for after He had previously said, 'This is the covenant that I will establish with them after those days, says the Lord: I will give My laws into their hearts, and I will inscribe them in their minds; and their sins and lawlessness I will not remember ever again' " (Heb.
+And the Holy Spirit also bears witness to us; for after He had previously said, 'This is the covenant that I will establish with them after those days,' says the Lord: 'I will give My laws into their hearts, and I will inscribe them in their minds; and their sins and lawlessness I will not remember ever again' " (Heb.
 10:12-17).